neutrinoapp/neutrino/README.md

 **Tested only on linux**

-Start rethinkdb by downloading it for your distribution or if you have docker install run `make dev`.
+Start rethinkdb by downloading it for your distribution or if you have docker installed, run `make dev`.

 Start the **api service** by running `make api`.